-Here are a few steps you can take to get your ice maker working (first make sure the bail wire above the ice tray is in the down position):
+Here are a few steps you can take to get your ice maker working.

 Here is a video that’s quite helpful for troubleshooting why an ice maker isn’t working:

-If your ice maker keeps making ice, even when it is full:
+If your ice maker doesn’t turn off (it keeps making ice) even when the ice bin is full:

 If the problem isn’t solvable or the coating inside the ice maker mold is coming off on your ice cubes, you’ll need to replace the entire unit.
-You can buy complete ice maker repair kits online at Amazon.
+You can find an assortment of replacements on Amazon.

-Though the ice makers vary from one brand to another, most are similar in design—notably the ice makers used in Kitchenaid, Maytag, Kenmore, and Whirlpool refrigerators are almost identical.
-For a this type of ice maker, see this video:
+Though the ice makers vary from one brand to another, most are similar in design.
+For Kitchenaid, Maytag, Kenmore, and Whirlpool refrigerators, see this video: